-To DATE, Theory/computation has shed light on:
+To date, Theory/Computation has shed light on:

-1. the importance of the interlayer region of layered materials for the oxygen evolution reactions (OER)
+- The importance of the interlayer region of layered materials for the oxygen evolution reactions (OER)

-2. the importance of defect chemistry for the hydrogen evolution reaction (HER) on MoS2
+- The importance of defect chemistry for the hydrogen evolution reaction (HER) on MoS2

-3. how intercalated metals in the layered materials can be used to improve out-of-plane conductivity for better electrocatalysis
+- How intercalated metals in the layered materials can be used to improve out-of-plane conductivity for better electrocatalysis